+'''

-/C \${ZOWE_PREFIX}\${ZOWE_INSTANCE}SV
+/C ${ZOWE_PREFIX}${ZOWE_INSTANCE}SV

+'''

-Where ZOWE_PREFIX and ZOWE_INSTANCE are specified in your configuration (and default to ZWE and 1) 2.
-Install a new Zowe runtime by following steps in Installing Zowe on z/OS.
+Where ZOWE_PREFIX and ZOWE_INSTANCE are specified in your configuration (and default to ZWE and 1)

+2. Create a new Zowe instance directory by following steps in Creating and configuring the Zowe instance directory on page 148.

-Note: In the zowe-install.yaml configuration file, specify ports that are not used by the first Zowe runtime.
+Note: In the instance.env configuration file, specify ports that are not used by the first Zowe runtime.

 3. To restart the first Zowe runtime, in SDSF enter the following command:

+'''

-/S ZWESVSTC,SRVRPATH='\$ZOWE_ROOT_DIR'
+/S ZWESVSTC,INSTANCE='$INSTANCE_DIR'

+'''